|Nutrition Facts (per serving)|

-- Add finely chopped chervil or tarragon and a teaspoon of freshly squeezed lemon juice, great with fish.
+- Add finely chopped chervil or tarragon and a teaspoon of freshly squeezed lemon juice.
+This variation is great with fish.

-- With boiled or baked ham, reserve some of the cooking liquor and make the sauce with half milk and half stock.
+- If serving with boiled or baked ham, reserve some of the cooking liquor and make the sauce with half milk and half stock.

-- Stir in 2 tablespoons finely grated Parmesan cheese and use over cooked vegetables au gratin.
+- Stir in 2 tablespoons finely grated Parmesan cheese and serve over cooked vegetables au gratin.